If you are hosting your web applications on managed or shared server, then you don’t have to worry about it.

 This tool is a personal project of Javier Yanez, available to use in free to scan the ports against IPV4 or IPV6 address.

 Scan the individual or range ports listening on server IP.
 T1 is useful if you want to scan the targeted ports.

 Port Scanner by Hacker Target

-Hacker Target let you perform a quick scan with most standard six ports (FTP, SSH, SMTP, HTTP, HTTPS, RDP) with hosted NMAP port scanner.
+Hacker Target lets you perform a quick scan with most standard following ten ports with a hosted NMAP port scanner.

 Port Scanner by DNS Tools

 I hope the above tools help to find the opened ports on your domain or IP.
-As you can see, Nmap is an essential tool to scan the ports and if you are looking to learn more about it, then check out this fantastic network security course.
+Most of the web tools will have some limitations, so if you are looking for a heavy use port scanner, I would recommend using the software mentioned here.
+As you can notice, Nmap is an essential tool to scan the ports, and if you are looking to learn more about it, then check out this fantastic network security course.